dw5/Metropolis/README.md

 ---
 My current plan is:

-1. Start with a 'regular' design (weight and width, as well as default metrics and glyph variations)
-2. Design a 'black' weight at the above regular width to create instances at various weights
-3. Start designing other widths or a light/hairline weight
-4. Design 'rounded', 'slab' or other variations
+1. Complete a 'thin' weight for 9 default styles
+2. Create italicized versions of the 3 master weights for 18 styles
+3. Create 'rounded' and/or 'slab' or versions

 The License
 ---